Customer Experience Glossary

 The success of a NPS program is often defined by the upward trend of the score over time.
 With a number of unknown conditions and external factors, it may be hard to control but having an NPS program in place means tracking and understanding these issues are easy.

 Omnichannel in customer experience refers to having a presence at every channel your customers can engage with you.
-As shoppers today are savvy and opt for convenience, most retailers have adopted some form of omnichannel strategy to cater for this.
+As shoppers today are savvy and opt for convenience, most retailers have adopted some form of omnichannel strategy to cater to this.

-Omnichannel experience is also a hot topic as more retailers are aware of making experience from one channel to another seamless.
+Omnichannel experience is also a hot topic as more retailers are aware of making the experience from one channel to another seamless.

 Relationship NPS is specific to the overall relationship to the brand.
 The score measured is used to determine loyalty to the brand.
 Whereas transactional and episodic NPS is measuring specifically to the transaction or the job to be done.

-Sentiment analysis is the ability for a machine to determine based on the verbatim if the customer is happy or not.
+Sentiment analysis is the ability of a machine to determine based on the verbatim if the customer is happy or not.
 This is often tied back into their NPS program or customer experience program to automatically segment and alert the right people if an issue arises.

 A rather new technology designed to analyse calls to gather customer information and improve communication.
 This is mostly adopted by call centres to extract information and understand the nature of the interaction between a customer and the organisation.